pradeep1593/SPLASH/README.md

 # Splash Application

 Splash is a React application designed to fetch YouTube videos using the Rapid API.
-It utilizes MongoDB for data storage and Express.js along with Node.js for the backend functionality.
+It utilises MongoDB for data storage and Express.js along with Node.js for the backend functionality.

 ## Features